Frank Lampard to Chelsea: Derby County boss given permission to speak to Blues | Goal.com

 He hung up his boots in 2016 and spent two years weighing up his options before moving into coaching.

-Derby were happy to give a modern day icon a Championship stage on which to cut his teeth.

-He impressed during his debut campaign in the dugout, with the Rams guided to the play-off final.
+The former West Ham midfielder was given a route into management by Derby, where he impressed during his debut campaign in the dugout, with the Rams reaching the play-off final.

 A Premier League promotion bid was ended by Aston Villa at Wembley, but Lampard had shown what he is capable of.